cms-analysis/HiggsAnalysis-CombinedLimit/data/tutorials/groups/README.md

-When there are multiple components being disentangled, the decomposition can proceed in many ways, and an example of extracting the exp. syst. and theo. syst. is given in this tutorial.
+When there are multiple components being disentangled, the decomposition can proceed in many ways, and an example of extracting the exp. syst. and theo. syst. is given in this tutorial, [here](./Makefile#L42-L70)

 ## Show me the money